 - Urge your local restaurants, schools, and workplaces to serve more humane options

 The emerging field of cultured meat, or meat that is grown in a lab, also called “cellular agriculture,” is a revolutionary new way to think of refining your diet.
 Rather than killing an animal, cultured meat can be grown from just a few animal tissue cells.

 Support legislative action:

 According to the U.S. Department of Agriculture, over 9 billion land animals are slaughtered each year for their meat, eggs, and milk (this number does not include fish and seafood consumption).
-No federal laws protect farm animals from cruelty and most states exempt farm animals from their animal cruelty statutes.
+No federal laws protect farmed animals from cruelty and most states exempt farmed animals from their animal cruelty statutes.